 - Describe how kinesiology, muscle work, nerve innervation and ROM interface with fascial therapy.

-The AMTA Fascial Therapy Continuing Education Program is an introductory learning tool to help massage therapists explore the complex nature of fascial therapy.
+The AMTA Fascial Therapy Continuing Education Program is an introductory program to help massage therapists explore the complex nature of fascial therapy.
 As with any specialty, continue to broaden your knowledge on the subject of fascial therapy by taking additional continuing education and staying current with research.

 About the author(s)

-Martha Brown Menard PhD, CMT, is a health care research scientist, author, and educator.
-Dr. Menard is the author of Making Sense of Research, a guide to research literacy that is used as an introductory textbook and includes a chapter on developing and evaluating case reports.
-She has served as adjunct faculty at the University of Virginia and Georgetown University, where she teaches a course on critical evaluation of the CAM research literature.
+Martha Brown Menard PhD, CMT is a health care research scientist, author, and educator.
+She is the author of Making Sense of Research, a guide to research literacy.
+She has served as adjunct faculty at the University of Virginia and Georgetown University.
 In 2008, she started a consulting firm, Sigma Applied Research, specializing in program evaluation, research design, and data analysis.
-Sigma is a partner with the Massage Therapy Association of British Columbia in developing an open source repository of case reports.